Corporate Governance and Internal Control System

 Non-executive directors are paid only a fixed monthly salary that is not linked to performance to guarantee effective advising and monitoring of management.
 Policies for determining director remuneration calculation methods are set through deliberations by the Nomination & Remuneration Committee, an advisory committee of the Board of Directors, and subsequently approved by the Board of Directors.

-Restricted stock remuneration tied to medium- to long-term and long-term performance
+Restricted stock remuneration tied to mediumto long-term and long-term performance

 In FY2021, we introduced a remuneration system that incorporates both performance targets linked to medium- to long-term performance and long-term performance conditions that include actual response to sustainability issues such as climate change.
-The goal is to enhance corporate value in the medium- to long-term and strengthen the linkage between compensation and medium- to long-term and long-term performance.
+The goal is to enhance corporate value in the medium- to long-term and strengthen the linkage between compensation and medium- to long term and long-term performance.

 Total Remuneration in FY2023 for Directors and Audit & Supervisory Board Members with Subtotals for Each Type of Remuneration and Numbers of Recipients

-Classification | Total Remuneration Paid (Millions of yen) |
+Paid (Millions of yen)

-Remuneration Paid by Type (Millions of yen) | Recipients | ||
+Remuneration Paid by Type (Millions of yen) Recipients

-a) Fixed Remuneration |
+a) Fixed

-(b) Bonuses | (c) Stock Remuneration |
+(b) Bonuses (c) Stock

-Directors (Excluding outside directors) |
+Directors (Excluding outside

-Audit & Supervisory Board members (Excluding outside auditors) |
+Audit & Supervisory Board members

-Outside directors and outside auditors |
+Outside directors and

-1. One non-executive director is not eligible for bonus and stock remuneration.
+2. One non-executive director is not eligible for bonus and stock remuneration.

-2. Auditors and outside directors are not eligible for bonus and stock remuneration.
+3. Auditors and outside directors are not eligible for bonus and stock remuneration.

 5. The officer retirement benefit plan was cancelled as of June 30, 2006 as resolved at a meeting of Board of Directors convened on April 28, 2006.